-Rocket Lab's Kick Stage can execute multiple burns to place numerous payloads into different, circularized orbits.
+Rocket Lab's apogee kick stage can execute multiple burns to place numerous payloads into different, circularized orbits.
 It opens up significantly more orbital options, particularly for rideshare customers that have traditionally been limited to the primary payload's designated orbit.
-Powered by Rocket Lab's 3D printed Curie engine, the Kick Stage is capable of 120N of thrust and multiple burns.
+Powered by Rocket Lab's 3D printed liquid propellant Curie engine, the kick stage is capable of 120N of thrust and multiple burns.